 Living The Thigh Life

-Having proportionate sized legs that compliment your physique shows that you take pride in your overall aesthetic appearance.
-Unfortunately this usually means you will often find it difficult to fit your thunderous thighs in to anything that remotely resembles the word “fitted” on the tag.
-This is all the more frustrating when you desire the fitted look rather than a straight legged trouser.
+Having proportionately sized legs that compliment your physique shows that you take pride in your overall aesthetic appearance.
+Unfortunately, this usually means you will often find it difficult to fit your thunderous thighs into anything that remotely resembles the word “fitted” on the tag.
+This is all the more frustrating when you desire the fitted look rather than a straight-legged trouser.